Coping With Rheumatoid Arthritis and Depression

 Mariah Leach and Eric Patterson share advice for dealing with the mental health issues that can accompany RA.

 Living with a chronic illness like rheumatoid arthritis (RA) is certain to be physically challenging, but it can also be very emotionally challenging.
-According to the Arthritis Foundation, as many as 40 percent of individuals living with RA experience significant symptoms of depression.
-Additionally, recent studies have highlighted high levels of anxiety in RA patients.
+According to the Arthritis Foundation, many individuals living with RA and other types of severe arthritis can experience significant symptoms of depression and anxiety.

 Treat Your RA